 5. Best Mid-Sized City: Oxford

 is a place with a lot going on when it comes to the arts.
-The creative melting pot of a city has a robust literary history, thriving and diverse music scene, and a ton of museums and galleries.
-Aside from the arts, Oxford also offers award-winning restaurants, diverse shopping, and is, of course, home to the University of Mississippi, which earned Oxford the number six spot on USA Today’s list of the best college towns in the country in the past.
+The creative melting pot of the city has a robust literary history, a thriving and diverse music scene, and a ton of museums and galleries.
+Aside from the arts, Oxford also offers award-winning restaurants and diverse shopping, and is, of course, home to the University of Mississippi, which earned Oxford the number six spot on USA Today’s list of the best college towns in the country in the past.
 It is one of the best cities in Mississippi.

 6. Safest City: Petal

-is one of the safest in the state.
-Part of the Hattiesburg Metropolitan Area, Petal offers access to the amenities of a bigger city all while maintaining its small town appeal.
-Boasting an unusually low crime rate, the city’s residents can rest assured that they are safe in their home town.
+is one of the safest places in Mississippi.
+Part of the Hattiesburg Metropolitan Area, Petal offers access to the amenities of a bigger city all while maintaining its small-town appeal.
+Boasting an unusually low crime rate, the city’s residents can rest assured that they are safe in their hometown.
 That sense of security can be attributed to the city’s extremely dedicated police department and their cooperation with attentive citizens.

 7. Best Kept Secret: Snow Lake Shores